 Ghanaian Citizen and Nigerian Girlfriend Found Dead in Morocco, Efforts Underway to Find Relatives

-• A Ghanaian man and Nigerian girlfriend were tragically found dead in Morocco apartment after concerns from friends
+• A Ghanaian man and Nigerian girlfriend were tragically found dead in Morocco after concerns about their absence

-• Cause of death remains a mystery as investigations continue amid heightened fears among residents
+• Their cause of death remains a mystery as investigations continue amid heightened fears among residents

-• Eyewitnesses said some residents fled the scene, fearing they would be drawn into the mysterious case
+• Eyewitnesses claimed that some residents fled the scene, fearing that they would be drawn into the mysterious case

 A Ghanaian man identified as Kassim Awudu and his Nigerian girlfriend have reportedly been found dead in their apartment in Morocco.